 We’ve published two posts that can augment the ideas on this page:

-And in Beyond the Book Report, we new suggest ways for students to respond to literature using New York Times models.
+Beyond the Book Report, we new suggest ways for students to respond to literature using New York Times models.